 The strategy will be complementary to other strategies including the Land Asset Management Strategy, Urban Forest Strategy, Public Spaces Strategy and Infrastructure Strategy.
 It will incorporate sustainable practices, co-location and shared use.

-- Members of sporting clubs will be engaged through a survey.
+- Members of sporting clubs were engaged through a survey.

-- Local residents living within 400m of an Active Reserve will be randomly sampled via the ratepayer and customer services databases to complete a survey and register an expression of interest to review and comment on the draft survey.
+- Local residents living within 400m of an Active Reserve were randomly sampled via the ratepayer and customer services databases to complete a survey and register an expression of interest to review and comment on the draft survey.

-- On Melville Talks, the community will be able to leave their comments about what they value about active reserves and what improvements they would like to see.
+- On Melville Talks, the community were able to leave their comments about what they value about active reserves and what improvements they would like to see.

 - The draft strategy will be posted on this Melville Talks for all members of the community to review and provide comment.

-A summary/analysis of the survey feedback will be posted on this Melville Talks page in late July 2019.
+A summary/analysis of the survey feedback will be posted on this Melville Talks page in August 2019.

 The information shared will inform the draft strategy, which will then be posted to this page for comment by the community, in September 2019.